theglennewman/glens-stuff/notes/git-and-github.md

   git checkout -b <new-branch-name>  => create and switch to new branch

 Other commands:
-  git remote -v  => display the fetch / push URLs for remotes, if multiple collaborators are involved they might be listed here
+  git remote -v  => display the fetch / push URLs for remotes

 Example: merging a branch into master: git checkout master